 If you do want to reach out to her at some point, try writing a letter or email.
 “Confronting an estranged relative is far more emotionally charged, anxiety-ridden and guilt-producing than with an estranged friend,” explains Susan Forward, PhD, author of Emotional Blackmail.
 “You’re addressing deep-rooted issues that often date back to your childhood and those emotional triggers can trip you up.”
 That’s why writing is preferable to a face-to-face confrontation, because it allows you to calmly think of what you want to say without being defensive.
 “Letters or emails are powerful because you can’t be interrupted or disagreed with,” she adds.
 “It’s easy to get upset and lose your train of thought if you’re speaking to the person directly.”

 Once the letter has been sent, don’t follow up, she adds.
 “You’ve said your piece.
 Now it’s up to the recipient to respond.”
 And if you get no reply?
 “Then that’s your answer.
 There’s nothing else you can do.”

-Although Diane hadn’t seen or spoken to her sister in 10 years, two years ago she decided to reach out to her one last time.
+Although Diane hadn’t seen or spoken to her sister in more than a decade, two years ago she decided to reach out to her one last time.
 “I sent her an email telling her I loved her and always would, and suggested that email might be a good way for us to stay in touch,” recalls Diane.
 “My sister thanked me for the note, said she agreed and that I was welcome to visit anytime.
-To me, that response felt like nothing had changed: It would still be me doing all the work.
+To me, that response felt like nothing had changed.
+It would still be me doing all the work.
 So I haven’t visited.
 Things may never change between the two of us, but I feel as though by reaching out I made peace with whatever relationship we do have going forward.”